On homogeneous Hermite-Lorentz spaces: Proof of Theorem

 $M$ is locally isometric to a universal space $X$ of constant holomorphic sectional curvature.
 We let the universal cover $\tilde{G}$ act on $X$.
 Since the isotropy $\SU(1, n)$ of $M$ has codimension 1 in the isotropy $\U(1, n)$ of $X$, $\tilde{G}$ has codimension 1 in $\Iso(X)$.
-However, if $X$ is not flat, $\Iso(X)$ is a simple Lie group with no codimension 1 subgroup, since it is not locally isomorphic to $\SL_2(\R)$.
+However, if $X$ is not flat, $\Iso(X)$ is a simple Lie group with no codimension 1 subgroup, since it is not locally isomorphic to $\SL_2(\R)$ since $\dim X \geq 3$ (the unique simple Lie group having a codimension 1 subgroup is $\SL_2(\R)$).
 Therefore, $\dim G = \dim (\Iso(X))$, and in particular the isotropy of $M$ is $\U(1, n)$, in particular $M$ is (globally) symmetric.